0xCatmeat/proxmox-homelab/README.md

 ## Overview

-This project is designed to provide a clean, opinionated baseline for:
+This project is designed to provide a clean baseline for:

 - Proxmox VE hosts
 - Debian and Ubuntu virtual machines